martell/ellcc/libecc/src/nghttp2/doc/enums.rst

     The category of HEADERS, which indicates the role of the frame.
-In HTTP/2 spec, request, response, push response and other arbitrary headers (e.g., trailers) are all called just HEADERS.
+In HTTP/2 spec, request, response, push response and other arbitrary headers (e.g., trailer fields) are all called just HEADERS.
 To give the application the role of incoming HEADERS frame, we define several categories.

     .. macro:: NGHTTP2_HCAT_REQUEST